-\emph{Model ---} We are motivated by experiments with amorphous solids in oscillatory shear, wherein groups of particles, sometimes identified as soft spots or shear transformation zones, can reversibly rearrange between two states under an imposed shear strain $\gamma$ (Fig.~\ref{fig:interaction})~\cite{keim2013}.
-We model each soft spot as a ``hysteron''~\cite{keim2014,Mungan2019NetworksRemember}.
-The $i$th hysteron switches its state $S_i$ according to thresholds $\gamma_i^\pm$: when $\gamma > \gamma_i^+$, $S_i = +1$; when $\gamma < \gamma_i^-$, $S_i = -1$; and when $\gamma_i^- < \gamma < \gamma_i^+$, $S_i$ depends on history.
-For convenience, we refer to the states as ``+'' and ``--''.
-We simulate many systems of $N$ hysterons with random parameters.
-Interactions are modeled via perturbed thresholds
+We are motivated by models of disordered solid materials and metamaterials, wherein a system contains mesoscopic ``hysterons'' that can reversibly switch between two states under an imposed strain $\gamma$---for example by rearrangements of particles in an amorphous solid~\cite{nicolas2018,Mungan2019NetworksRemember,khirallah2021}, or snap-through of a buckled beam~\cite{bense2021complex,Merrigan2021Metamaterial}.
+These models capture many mesoscopic details of experiments and simulations~\cite{Mungan2019NetworksRemember,Keim2020GlobalSolid,Regev2021Topology,Szulc2022CooperativeSolids,Jules2022Origami,bense2021complex,Liu2024}, especially when hysterons can interact.
+The $i$th hysteron switches its state $S_i$ at thresholds $\gamma_i^\pm$: when $\gamma > \gamma_i^+$, $S_i = +1$; when $\gamma < \gamma_i^-$, $S_i = -1$; and when $\gamma_i^- < \gamma < \gamma_i^+$, $S_i$ remains in its previous state.
+For convenience we write states as ``$+$'' and ``$-$''.
+In our simulations, the ``system'' is an ensemble of many groups of $N$ hysterons with random parameters, modeling interactions via perturbed thresholds

-where $J_{ij}$ is the $N\times N$ interaction matrix. $J_{ij} < 0$ represents a frustrated interaction, where one hysteron flip inhibits another from flipping.
-We choose $J_{ij}$ with uniform probability from $[-J_0, 0]$ with $J_0 = 0.01$ unless otherwise specified.
+where $S_{j \neq i}$ represents the states of all hysterons excluding hysteron $i$, and $J_{ij}$ is the $N\times N$ interaction matrix.
+This is equivalent to the model in Ref.~\cite{Keim2021MultiperiodicSolids}. $J_{ij} < 0$ represents a frustrated interaction, where one hysteron flip inhibits another from flipping.
+We choose $J_{ij}$ with uniform probability from $[-J_0, 0]$, with $J_0 = 0.01$ unless otherwise specified.
 Each hysteron's $\gamma^\pm_i$ are chosen by drawing two values from a uniform distribution on $[-0.1, 0.1]$, and then ordering them so that $\gamma_i^-$ $<$ $\gamma_i^+$, corresponding to rearrangements that dissipate energy.